jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 SAML SSO is a form of **federated authentication** (also called federated identity): HPE GreenLake (the *service provider*) trusts an external *identity provider* — Entra ID, Okta, or Ping Identity — to verify who you are, so your organization's existing credentials work across systems without HPE GreenLake ever storing your password.

+> **Two concepts to keep distinct:** *authentication* (**AuthN** — proving who a user is) and *authorization* (**AuthZ** — deciding what that user can do).
+SAML SSO always handles AuthN through your identity provider; AuthZ can be handled either in HPE GreenLake or by the identity provider, as explained later in the [Authorization mode](#3-configure-an-authentication-policy) step.

 The motivation for implementing SAML SSO with HPE GreenLake is driven by several key factors:

 - **Centralized identity management**: Integration with existing enterprise identity infrastructure creates a single source of truth for user authentication and authorization
 - **Enhanced security**: Eliminates the need for multiple passwords across different systems, reducing the risk of credential compromise
 - **Improved user experience**: Users authenticate once and gain seamless access to multiple applications
-- **Simplified administration**: Changes to user access rights in the identity provider are automatically reflected in HPE GreenLake
+- **Simplified administration**: Centralized authentication through the identity provider, with the option to manage authorization either in HPE GreenLake or through IdP-based role assignments
 - **Compliance**: Centralized authentication logging and audit trails support regulatory compliance requirements

 ## Scope of This Guide: Organization Users (Internal SSO)